As a “fully remote work” company, we had to make some choices about the technologies we use to work together and stay in touch.

-Webex: included only for completeness, because it’s a total tire fire.
+- Webex: included only for completeness, because it’s a total tire fire.
 Nobody who has honestly reconsidered their conferencing system in 10+ years would choose it.
 If you have a subscription to Webex, cancel it right now.
-Your employees, suppliers, and customers will hold a festival in your honour.
+Your employees, suppliers, and customers will hold a festival in your honor.

 Short answer: we use Whereby for most internal meetings, and Zoom for externally-facing meetings.
-We would prefer to use Whereby for everthing, if it gets a bit better.
+We would prefer to use Whereby for everything, if it gets a bit better.

 As a fully remote company, we don’t have “meeting rooms,” so Zoom Rooms are not a thing that makes sense for us.
 Which is fine, because despite what you might guess, the latency is not better with Zoom hardware than with a general purpose computing device.

 We tested a few different setups looking for a good combination of latency, video quality, and reliability.
 It was definitely not as cool as any of Dan Luu’s latency tests, but this is the apenwarr blog, not the danluu blog, and you get what you pay for.
 Sorry.

 - PCs of any sort (Linux, macOS, ChromeOS, Windows) all have higher latency than dedicated iPhone or iPad devices.
 (We didn’t bother testing Android video latency because, well, let’s be honest, it’s not going to be an improvement.)

 - Most (but not all) front-facing iPad cameras are not great.
 They’re okay, but not great, especially in low light.
 If you have a lot of meetings, a bit better video quality is nice to have.
 The very latest 2019 iPad Pro has a pretty great front-facing camera that works in low light (the best kind of light), so that’s what I use now.